melezhik/Tomtit/README.md

     echo .tom/.cache >> .gitignore

-# Using prebuilt Sparrow6 DSL functions
+# Using pre built Sparrow6 DSL functions

 [Sparrow6 DSL](https://github.com/melezhik/Sparrow6/blob/master/documentation/dsl.md) provides
 one with ready to use function for some standard automation tasks: